zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-pub-webapp/create-web-app/create-web-app.md

 Once you have your business objects, you'll use them to build a very simple Human Resources application in which every employee belongs to a department, and every department has a location.
 Your goal is to allow your users to add employee names and their departments to the database, and to change that data when necessary.

-**Note:** Although this tutorial shows you how to build a web application using a business object, you can also build Visual Builder applications based on REST services.
+**Note:** Although this tutorial shows you how to build a web application using a business object, you can also build Visual Builder applications based on REST services that expose other data sources.
 The basic principles of creating applications are the same, no matter what form your data takes.

 ## **STEP 1**: Create a Web Application